oliverjam/learn-react-testing/README.md

 ### Interlude: async tests

-Jest has good support for testing asynchronous code.
 You need to ensure your test doesn't finish before your async code has run.
 The simplest way to do this is to return a promise.
 Jest will spot this and wait for the promise to resolve before finishing the test:

 ```js
 test("Async code", () => {